 - Failing to continue with treatment: If you feel that treatment is not working, you may be inclined to stop pursuing treatment.
 For example, if you suffer from severe migraine headaches and the doctor has prescribed medications or other treatments that have not been effective, you might be inclined to stop seeing the doctor.
 However, failure to seek treatment could be seen as evidence that your condition has gotten better or is not that serious.

 It is critical that you retain an experienced attorney who understands how to advise you about how to best protect your rights.
 If your application for Disability Insurance Benefits (SSDIB) has been denied, do not give up.
-At Babut Law Offices, PLLC, we have a strong record of results in SSDIB appeals.
+At William C Babut PC, we have a strong record of results in SSDIB appeals.
 Let us put our experience and expertise to work for you.